rachel-king4/pands-project/README.md

 The Iris dataset is one of the most well-known data sets in relation to pattern recognition.

+The dataset was created in 1936 by R.A Fisher.
 It contains 3 classes, with each class referencing a type of iris plant.
 There are 50 instances of each class, with 150 instances in total.

 Each class has 4 attributes, or variables, which are: